Jack McDowell: Coaching career

 On January 29, 2014, McDowell announced on his Facebook page that he had been hired to manage the Los Angeles Dodgers Rookie League affiliate, the Ogden Raptors, in the Pioneer League.
 In 2015, he was named manager of the Arizona League Dodgers.
 The Dodgers dismissed him after the season.

 On March 2, 2017, Queens University of Charlotte, in Charlotte, North Carolina, announced that McDowell would be the head coach of its new baseball team.
 The team competed in its first season in 2018 as a club sport before entering Division II competition in 2019.
 On March 27, 2020, Queens University announced that McDowell stepped down as the head coach.

 He has spent the 2021 summer season as the manager of the collegiate summer team the Burlington Sock Puppets.

 Music career

 During his baseball career, McDowell played guitar in various groups in the alternative rock genre, usually performing during the off-season.

-McDowell's first band, V.I.E.W., which consisted of him and fellow baseball players Lee Plemel and Wayne Edwards, had two albums, "Extendagenda" and "Replace The Mind."
+McDowell's first band, V.I.E.W., which consisted of him and fellow baseball players Lee Plemel and Wayne Edwards, had two albums, Extendagenda and Replace the Mind.
 The band was formed in 1989 and disbanded in 1992.
 Their most notable accomplishment was touring with The Smithereens in 1992.

 His second band, stickfigure, consisted of McDowell, Michael Hamilton, Mike Mesaros and Frank Funaro.
 They produced the albums Just a Thought, Feedbag, Ape of the Kings and Memonto Mori, before the group disbanded in 2003.

+In November 1993, McDowell and Pearl Jam vocalist Eddie Vedder were involved in a barroom brawl in New Orleans, Louisiana that resulted in Vedder being arrested for public drunkenness and disturbing the peace.